gyulanemeth/bluefox.email/docs/pricing.md

 - **Price:** $50
 - **Cost per send:** $0.001 ($1 per 1,000 sends)

 With this pack, you can send **50,000 emails per month** if needed.
+For example:
-For example, if you send **10,000 emails monthly**, the pack will last you about 5 months.
-Alternatively, if you send **5,000 emails monthly**, you'll have sends remaining for the full year.
+- If you send **10,000 emails monthly**, the pack will last you about 5 months

-**Example:** At 5,000 emails/month = 60,000 annual sends needed, but this pack gives you 50,000 sends.
-You'd want the Premium pack for consistent monthly sending at that volume.
+- If you send **5,000 emails monthly**, the pack will last you 10 months

+For consistent monthly sending at higher volumes, the Premium pack offers better value.

 #### Premium Pack